 You can also call it as nested if functions with other excel functions.
 To get a result, you can use these if functions with various different functions that are used in excel.
 So there are 4 different ways and types of excel if statements, that you can use according to the situation or condition.
-Start using it from today.
+Start using it today.

-So this is all about Excel If statement multiple conditions range, you can also check how to add bullets in excel in our next post.
+So this is all about Excel If statement multiple conditions ranges, you can also check how to add bullets in excel in our next post.
 If you have any queries or you want some other information then mention it in the comment box listed below.
 One of our team members will get back with the answer soon.
 Stay connected for regular notification about excel’s advanced features.